JustDoom/ArchiveEngineBackend/README.md

 ### API
 - [x] Basic way to search for links
 - [x] Return the link along with the timestamp, mimetype and status code
+- [x] A way to sort by the stored information (timestamp, mimetype, status code and url)
 - [ ] Allow searching with options/filters
 - [ ] Add link pagination